RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions

 \subsection{Motivation}

-In this section, we introduce our motivation, which supports gradient guidance in latent space, as follows:
+This section introduces our motivation for supporting conditional gradient guidance in latent space:

-\ding{113}~\textbf{Condition Guidance in Latent Diffusion.} Previous latent-based diffusion models, such as PSLD \cite{Rout_2023_psld}, perform denoising sampling in the latent space and use VAE to convert the results to pixel space for gradient updates, requiring VAE back-propagation and incurring additional memory and time costs.
-While OmniSSR introduces a condition-guidance technique that avoids back-propagating through VAE, it still requires conversion of latent and pixel spaces at each step, thus not fully resolving VAE-related inefficiencies.
+\ding{113}~\textbf{Condition Guidance in Latent Diffusion.} Previous latent-based diffusion models, such as PSLD \cite{Rout_2023_psld}, perform denoising in the latent space and use VAE to convert the results to pixel space for gradient updates, requiring VAE backpropagation and incurring additional memory and time costs.
+OmniSSR \cite{li2024omnissr} introduces a condition-guidance technique that avoids backpropagation, but still uses VAE for latent and pixel space conversion at each step.

-\ding{113}~\textbf{Unknown Degradation.} A preliminary experiment was conducted (see Tab.~\ref{tab:unmatched-rnd}) with fisheye-bicubic downsampling \cite{osrt_Yu_Wang_Cao_Li_Shan_Dong_2023} to generate LR ODIs, while the degradation guidance in OmniSSR is modeled as ERP-bicubic downsampling.
-OmniSSR still outperforms its base model, StableSR, across WS-PSNR, WS-SSIM, and FID.
-This suggests that the degradation operator $\mathbf{A}$ in OmniSSR need not precisely match the input image degradation; an approximate degradation operator can still effectively guide the diffusion model to achieve better results.
-Inspired by DKP's proposal \cite{dkp_yang2024dynamic} for dynamic degradation estimation, we propose using a learnable operator to dynamically adapt to image-specific degradation conditions, supporting efficient deep unfolding in latent space with improved speed and reduced memory.

 \ding{113}~\textbf{Degradation Correspondence in Latent Space.} Latent and pixel spaces, though distinct, exhibit strong correspondence.
 In SR tasks with bicubic downsampling, the degradation operator $\mathbf{A}$ and its pseudo-inverse $\mathbf{A}^{\dagger}$ correspond to specific downsampling and upsampling operations.
 We apply them directly in the latent space with results visualized in pixel space (Fig.~\ref{fig:motivation}).
 While the up/down-sampled images show certain damage, the semantic and structural information remains largely preserved.
-This motivates leveraging deep unfolding in latent space, where feature representations are semantically richer, making it better suited for addressing complex, real-world non-linear degradation.
+This motivates conditional gradient guidance in latent space, where feature representations are semantically richer, making it better suited for addressing complex, real-world, non-linear degradation.

+\ding{113}~\textbf{Unknown Degradation.} A preliminary experiment was conducted (see Tab.~\ref{tab:unmatched-rnd}) with fisheye-bicubic downsampling \cite{osrt_Yu_Wang_Cao_Li_Shan_Dong_2023} to generate LR ODIs.
+While the degradation guidance in OmniSSR is modeled as ERP-bicubic downsampling, OmniSSR still outperforms its base model, StableSR, across WS-PSNR, WS-SSIM, and FID.
+This suggests that the degradation operator $\mathbf{A}$ in OmniSSR need not precisely match the input image degradation; an approximate degradation operator can still effectively guide the diffusion model to achieve better results.
+Inspired by this observation, we propose using a learnable module to dynamically estimate image-specific degradation conditions, supporting gradient simulation in latent space with improved speed and reduced memory.